SrivastavaLab-ICL/PPMS/README.md

 # How to run PEMS with R command line:

-**Step 1: Download app folder of the version you want** PEMS app have one version for MacOS system and one version for linux system.
+**Step 1: Download app folder of the version you want**

+PEMS app have one version for MacOS system and one version for linux system.

 **Step 2: Use R command line**

+Open your terminal and go to the app folder you downloaded.
+Enter R -f ui.R command.
+After running, you will see a http request.
+Copy the http request to browser, then the PEMS interface is loaded.